-Concurrently, Castro enjoys collaborating with solo artists, and ensembles, creating new music one work at a time.
-He is in high demand by several organizations throughout California as both a composer and conductor.
-Not only is he artistic and music director of Synesthesia Sinfonietta, but he is also the music director of Buddha's Light Youth Symphony Orchestra (BLYSO) at Hsi Lai Temple in Hacienda Heights.
-Presently, he is dedicated to the development and success of Synesthesia Sinfonietta.
+Concurrently, Castro enjoys collaborating with solo artists, and ensembles, around the globe creating new music one work at a time.
+As both a composer and conductor, he is in high demand by several organizations throughout California as well as the nation.
+Presently, he resides in Chino, CA where he is dedicated to the development and success of the Synesthesia Sinfonietta.

-Responsible for overseeing chamber programs, Michael Huynh, conductor and clarinetist, is a recent graduate of the University of California, Irvine where he studied with renowned clarinetist Amanda Walker.
-While at UC Irvine, he student conducted the UC Irvine Wind Ensemble, Concert Choir, Chamber Singers, and assisted with the preparation of the opera productions.
+Responsible for overseeing chamber programs, Michael Huynh, conductor and clarinetist, is a recent graduate of Azusa Pacific University where he studied orchestral conducting with Christopher Russell.

-Huynh holds a Bachelor of Music degree in clarinet performance from the University of California, Irvine and is currently a Masters candidate in Orchestral Conducting at Azusa Pacific University where he studies with Christopher Russell.
+Huynh holds a Bachelor of Music degree in Clarinet Performance from the University of California, Irvine and a Master of Music degree in Orchestral Conducting from Azusa Pacific University where he studied with Christopher Russell.
 He also holds professional affiliations with College Orchestra Directors Association and Mu Phi Epsilon Professional Music Fraternity.